nikilasjohn/Alexa-TFS/README.md

-# alexa-ask-accountlinking
+# Summary

-This demp project is used to link test accounts with Forgerock
+This project used to leverage alexa skill to integrate with IDP provider to verify user account and get account details informations like
+ - Account Summary
+ - Payment History
+ - Payment Due

+# High Level Design